Oakley-class lifeboat: The 48ft 6in Oakley

-Attention now turned to a steel-hulled development of the 48 ft 6 in Oakley which would dispense with the complex water ballast system and achieve its self-righting capability from a watertight superstructure.
+Attention now turned to a steel-hulled development of the 48-foot 6in Oakley which would dispense with the complex water ballast system and achieve its self-righting capability from a watertight superstructure.
 This emerged as the class and initial orders for eight boats were placed with Operational Numbers following on from the Oakleys (48-004 to 48-011, the three digit second part of the number indicating a metal hull).
 Two final Oakleys were then ordered, taking Operational Numbers 48-12 and 48-13.
 The first of these, 48-12 Charles Henry (ON 1015) went on station at in January 1969, a few months before the first Solent.
 48-13 Princess Marina (ON 1016) began service at Wick in July 1970.

-Like the smaller boats, the 48 ft 6 in Oakleys were prone to hull deterioration through electrolysis and were not considered for sale for further use.
+Like the smaller boats, the 48-foot 6in Oakleys were prone to hull deterioration through electrolysis and were not considered for sale for further use.
 Initially, all five boats were put on display at various locations, but two, 48-01 and 48-13 were subsequently broken up.
 After ten years on display, 48-12 was sold to a private owner who removed the water ballast system and put the boat back on the water, leaving 48-02 and 48-03 on public display at Lands End and Hythe Marina respectively.
 48-02, James and Catherine MacFarlane, after being out in the open at Lands End since 1988, was sold to a private owner in July 2016 and moved to Berkshire for restoration.
+The boat is now fully restored, based at St Mary's, Isles of Scilly.